warolv/igorzhivilo.com/_posts/2021-09-05-scheduled-backup-vault-secrets.markdown

 ### You can use it to:

-* Dump all your secrets as encrypted yaml/json files, or you can store it without encryption.
+* Dump all your secrets.
 * Get a list of your secrets.
 * Print all secrets nicely.
+* Print secrets from dump.
-* Populate Vault from yaml/json dumps to a specific 'vault_prefix'.
+* Populate Vault from dump to a specific 'vault_prefix'.

 Also, I think to extend it to use different auth methods, besides appRole, create CLI, to run it in the command line and much more :-)